jma1991/shrnaseq/deployment/README.md

 - `S3_EXECUTION_FOLDER` variable is the name of the folder that is created to trigger the workflow.
 - `ACCESS_KEY_PARAMETER_NAME` and `SECRET_KEY_PARAMETER_NAME` variables are the names of the AWS Systems Manager Parameter Store parameters to store the AWS access key and secret key.

+You will need to push a built docker image to the ECR repository to use it in the ECS task.

-Once the `.env` file is created, run the following commands:
+Once this is done, run the following commands:

 ```bash
 terraform init